django-commons/django-typer/doc/source/index.rst

 :big:`Basic Example`

-For example TyperCommands can be a very simple drop in replacement for BaseCommands.
-All of the documented features of BaseCommand_ work!
-Or, you may also use an interface identitical to Typer's.
-Simply import Typer from django_typer instead of typer.
+:class:`~django_typer.TyperCommand` is a very simple drop in replacement for BaseCommand_.
+All of the documented features of BaseCommand_ work the same way!
+Or, you may also use an interface identical to Typer_'s.
+Simply import Typer_ from django_typer instead of typer.

 .. tabs::